GautamDeepak/GEARS/Intro_RS_Prac01.md

 ## 4. Commenting and saving your scripts

 1. Now the code has started to look a little bit messy.
-Imagine you looking at this code in a year time.
+Imagine you coming back to this code after a year.
 Would you still be able to tell which line is doing what task?
-Hence, it is a good idea to always put comment to your code reminding you of what you did and why.
+Hence, it is a good idea to always put comments to your code reminding you of what you did and why.
 We add comments with two forward slashes // :

 ```Javascript
 // Print data details to console